Reclassified: New material

 With the expanded re-release, Azalea also got to team up with Jennifer Hudson for a second time, after being featured on Hudson's song "He Ain't Goin' Nowhere" off her third studio album JHUD, "It kind of has a doo-wop feel," Azalea said, also mentioning her desire to do something different from her musical style and being excited about performing it; "It's kind of something you'd picture Aretha Franklin singing."

 In contrast to the new material, some of the tracks from the original album were left off in favor of the newer songs.
 Older discarded songs included the Mavado-assisted "Lady Patra", "Impossible Is Nothing", "New Bitch", and intro track "Walk the Line".
+These tracks were all included on the Japanese-exclusive edition of the album.

 Release and promotion

 The artwork for Reclassified was revealed on 9 October 2014.
 Azalea then premiered an album track, "Iggy SZN", made available with the album pre-order on iTunes stores worldwide.
 She performed the first single "Beg for It", featuring MØ, for the first time in the fourth episode of Saturday Night Lives season 40, hosted by Jim Carrey.
 On 12 November, Azalea uploaded on her YouTube channel a preview of the first track on Reclassified, "We In This Bitch".
 On 14 November, another preview of "Heavy Crown" was also uploaded on the channel.
 On 17 November, a final album track preview for "Trouble", featuring Jennifer Hudson, was also unveiled.
 The reissue was released internationally on 21 November 2014 and in the United States on 24 November 2014.
 Azalea also performed "Beg for It" during a medley with "Fancy", featuring Charli XCX, at the 2014 American Music Awards at the Nokia Theatre L.A.
 Live in Los Angeles on 23 November 2014, where she won two awards for Favorite Rap/Hip-Hop Album and Favorite Rap/Hip-Hop Artist.
 On 24 November 2014, an official lyric video for the track premiered on her Vevo channel.
 She also teamed up with The Roots for a performance at The Tonight Show Starring Jimmy Fallon on 26 November 2014.